top of page

 Through the wall, he could make out the town square, strewn with trash and smoldering mounds of debris.
 Thin streams of smoke rose from the piles, merging with a larger cloud of smog that hovered over the camp.
 In the sky, bands of red-and-orange light stretched out as the twin suns rose together over the horizon, like two sisters reluctant to share the spotlight.

-It struck Xander that time had progressed forward here, as if he had been asleep and a full night had passed.
+Xander realized that time had progressed forward here, as if he had been asleep and a full night had passed.
 His heart pulsed again.

-What kind of dream is this?
+What is this?
 A continuous dream?
 I’ve never known anything like it.
 But . . . how is this even possible?

 Then the ground trembled.